guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======
+- 2025 Mar.
+11: Congratulations!
+"Action Complexity Modulates Motor Performance in the Emotional Oddball Task" was accepted by Journal of Neurophysiology.

 - 2025 Feb.
 26: Our paper  has been preprinted in bioRxiv: "Assessing the impact of artifact correction and artifact rejection on the performance of SVM-based decoding of EEG signals" [doi: 10.1101/2025.02.22.639684](https://doi.org/10.1101/2025.02.22.639684).

 - 2024 Oct.
 25: Our lab now has an official WeChat account!
 Follow us by searching for "CSPN Lab" on WeChat.